 Frequently Asked Questions

-Thank you so much for your interest in having your flowers preserved!
+Thank you for your interest in having your flowers preserved!
 This is such a beautiful way to remember your wedding or other special event.
 Read below for more information about what options I offer and prices, my process, and answers to frequently asked questions.
 Please note that prices below do not include tax or shipping.

 Options and Prices